 KOMINSKY-CRUMB: I had all these stories.
 I always keep a notebook of my ideas.
 I can’t remember if I talked to Denis Kitchen about printing it or not.
 I think I just did it and then took it around.
 I don’t remember.

 BAGGE: You don’t remember why you took it to Denis Kitchen?

 KOMINSKY-CRUMB: I think because he was nice about it.
 Denis just came out and visited and saw it and he said that he’d publish it.

-BAGGE: I think the anthology is a great idea because you’re recounting your whole life’s story in there.
+BAGGE: I think the anthology [Love That Bunch, released by Fantagraphics in 1990] is a great idea because you’re recounting your whole life’s story in there.
 The sequence of events tend to jump around in your comic books.
 The anthology makes a strong story all together.

 KOMINSKY-CRUMB: I think the way I put the book together is pretty good because I try to make it fairly cohesive.

 BAGGE: This second one, Power Pak #2, came out around 1981?